HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 <!-- {{{ # Set up gradle -->
 # Setting up our project

-To keep our system organized, we are going to work with a project composed of four subprojects, one for each of our functionalities.
+To keep our system organized, we are going to work with a project composed of four sub-projects, one for each of our functionalities.

 We use Gradle as our build automation system.
 It allows to work with subproject and takes control over the building process, handling dependencies, compiling, testing and building executables for us.
 You can install it following [their instructions](http://gradle.org/installation) or, if you have a Mac, just run `brew install gradle`.

-The following sections assume that the Gradle multiproject is already set up and that you are in the root directory.
+The following sections assume that the Gradle multi-project is already set up and that you are in the root directory.
 We explain this in detail [at the end of the tutorial](#detailed-setup) but right now we want to focus on our system functionalities.
 <!-- }}} -->

 <!-- {{{ # TwitterCollect -->